-3.13 Consequences if the Proposed Transaction does not complete
+3.14 Consequences if the Proposed Transaction does not complete

-The Company will, in the event that Shareholders do not approve the Share Capital Reduction or if the Proposed Transaction otherwise does not complete, continue to hold its CYIP Assets.
-Given the Company's focus will be on its manganese production, the Company will consider its alternatives to maximise Shareholder return from the CYIP Assets.
+The Company will, in the event that Shareholders do not approve the Share Capital Reduction or if the Proposed Transaction otherwise does not complete, continue to hold its CYIP Assets (via Juno as a wholly-owned subsidiary of the Company).
+Given the Company's focus will be on its manganese production, the Company will consider its alternatives to develop the CYIP Assets in order to maximise value for Shareholders.

-3.14 Information concerning the Company's Shares
+3.15 Information concerning the Company's Shares